 Clarence is no stranger to big life questions.
 He’s the CEO and Co-founder of Star Force, a full-service provider of innovative workforce empowerment solutions to government, businesses, and academic institutions.
 For eight years, he’s consulted across the table with people whose get up and go has gotten up and gone.
 Before that, at Randstad, a staffing and recruiting agency, he oversaw daily operations of six site locations, with an internal staff of 15 personnel and a temporary work force of approximately 1,850.

-Clarence’s first time to witness this hopelessness was during his growing-up years in New York’s Bed-Stuy neighborhood, a three-square-foot-square-mile hotbed of murders and assaults.
+Clarence’s first time to witness this hopelessness was during his growing-up years in New York’s Bed-Stuy neighborhood, a three-square-mile hotbed of murders and assaults.
 “I saw constant robberies, lots of gangs.
 Most of my friends wound up in jail or on drugs.
 Very few people escaped.”
 Clarence did escape, however.
 For one, he says, he grew up with both a mom and a dad who stayed together.
 Also, after enlisting in the U.S. Air Force (at the tender age of 17), he found his own newfound sense of purpose.

 Nine months ago, at the urging of some clients and friends, Clarence officially created a nonprofit called “Ignite.”
 Through Ignite, those who battle wellness issues, ex-offenders, at-risk youth and low income individuals tackle the big life questions.
 The secret?
 “Change Your Mind, Change Your Life” workshops, which Clarence crafted over the last decade while at the helm of Star Force.
 They’ve been received so well that third-party evaluations rank the rate of attendees’ improvement levels well into the 80th and 90th percentiles.